dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 ## Learning Outcomes

-At the end of this sprint, you will be able to
+At the end of this unit, you will be able to

 - Write programs in Python using standard programming features: variables, conditionals, loops, functions, lists, etc.

-- Use a Python development environment.
+- Use a Python development environment

-- Read numerical data from files in Python.
+- Read numerical data from files in Python

-- Calculate standard summary statistics: mean, median, quartiles, interquartile range, standard deviation, variance.
+- Calculate standard summary statistics: mean, median, quartiles, interquartile range, standard deviation, variance

-- Use `matplotlib` to create box plots and histograms of data.
+- Use `matplotlib` to create box plots and histograms of data

 ## What You Need to Learn